 Lack of Independence – Because of their needs, nursing home residents simply don’t have the same level of independence as senior living residents.
 For example, senior living accommodations may feature a kitchen or kitchenette so you can cook if you wish.
 Residents can also choose how they spend their time and the amenities they want such as private transportation and concierge services, for example.

 As you likely know, seniors are at higher risk for more serious complications from COVID-19 and nursing homes have had tragic challenges in containing the spread among residents.
 On the other hand, a recent Centers for Disease Control and Prevention (CDC) study found that senior living communities “may be in a better position to contain the spread of the disease” compared with nursing homes.

 Less Interaction with Healthcare Providers – As we noted earlier, senior living residents simply don’t require the level of medical support as those in nursing homes which helps these communities better contain the spread of COVID-19.

 More Opportunity to Social Distance – Not only is senior living more likely to have private accommodations, but these large campuses also feature ample outdoor space to enjoy as residents are typically more mobile.
 The smaller, more cramped space in nursing homes makes social distancing much more difficult.

-For more information on our senior living community, contact us today to schedule a virtual tour.
+For more information on our senior living community, contact us today to schedule a tour.